The Tenth Insight: Holding the Vision: Plot summary

-The spirit that John sees when with Wil, in the afterlife.
-John finds out later that he is a friend to Curtis.

 Major themes

 Like the Celestine Prophecy, the Tenth Insight discusses Redfield's spiritual beliefs and techniques that will assist in solving problems in the world.
 It contains instructions on how we can fulfil our purpose in the world, by re-claiming a birth vision that is a guide in our lives, and helps us to remember a common world vision that will assist us in working together to create a spiritual culture.